Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Introduction

 Moreover, biological clusters corresponding to supramolecular organizations often have non-trivial shapes, such as focal adhesions~\cite{spiess2018active} or nuclear pore complexes~\cite{thevathasan2019nuclear}.
 These structures pose additional challenges due to their irregular or complex geometries.
 Traditional clustering methods work well with symmetric, simply connected, or convex shapes but often fail with non-symmetric, irregular, or highly complex distributions.
 These limitations highlight the necessity for improved clustering techniques that can extract meaningful information from SMLM data, ensuring accurate and reliable insights into the molecular architecture of biological samples.

-In this paper, we introduce a novel approach to enhance the versatility of clustering algorithms.
-Our method, MIRO (Multimodal Integration through Relational Optimization), employs a few-shot (or one-shot) geometric deep learning framework based on recurrent graph neural networks (rGNNs) to learn a transformation that squeezes elements of complex point clouds around a common center (Figures~\ref{fig:1}b--c).
+In this paper, we introduce a novel supervised approach to enhance the versatility of clustering algorithms.
+Our method, MIRO (Multifunctional Integration through Relational Optimization), employs a few-shot (or one-shot) geometric deep learning framework based on recurrent graph neural networks (rGNNs) to learn a transformation that squeezes elements of complex point clouds around a common center (Figure~\ref{fig:1}b--c).
 To achieve this, MIRO assumes that clusters' general structure and spatial relationships are preserved within a given dataset and uses relational information to make complex data more suitable for conventional clustering techniques.
-In this way, MIRO transforms the point clouds so that any method for complete clustering (i.e., assigning every localization to a specific cluster or to the non-clustered group~\cite{nieves2023framework}) can achieve enhanced performance, as we demonstrate on a wide range of datasets with varied cluster shape and symmetry.
-By enhancing the spatial separation between clustered and background localizations, MIRO inherently simplifies the parameters selection for DBSCAN and similar methods.
-Additionally, the recurrent structure of MIRO inherently supports the simultaneous clustering of structures at different scales, increasing the breadth of information that can be extracted from a single experiment.
+In this way, MIRO transforms the point clouds so that methods for complete clustering (i.e., assigning every localization to a specific cluster or to the non-clustered group~\cite{nieves2023framework}) can achieve enhanced performance, as we demonstrate for DBSCAN on a wide range of datasets with varied cluster shape and symmetry.
+By enhancing the spatial separation between localizations in adjacent clusters, as well as between clustered and background localizations, MIRO inherently simplifies the parameter selection for DBSCAN and similar methods.
+Additionally, the recurrent structure of MIRO facilitates a multifunctional representation framework, enabling the simultaneous handling of heterogeneous analysis tasks, such as multiscale clustering, clustering of differently shaped structures, and node-level classification.
+Unlike traditional pipelines that treat these tasks separately or require manual tuning, MIRO learns a flexible representation that supports diverse objectives in a unified and scalable manner.
+This multifunctional capability significantly expands the range of biologically relevant insights that can be extracted from a single experiment.

 Following a recent benchmark study~\cite{nieves2023framework}, we provide a comprehensive evaluation of MIRO's performance across various SMLM experimental scenarios, demonstrating its transformative potential for clustering applications.
 Furthermore, our analysis extends beyond this benchmark, showing that MIRO significantly improves clustering performance in complex and irregular data scenarios.